Explainer

 Two songs can look similar on streaming charts but behave differently as income assets.
 A self-controlled catalog, a favorable royalty contract, or retained publishing can make a smaller gross number more valuable to the artist than a larger recording with heavy label or publishing claims.

-How to read the site
+How to read the estimates

 For the broader model, read the full methodology and the catalog ownership explainer.